infinitybl/github-slideshow/_posts/0000-01-02-infinitybl.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text
+This is infinitybl's slide
-Use the left arrow to go back!
+Use the arrow to go back!